Main categories

 • Completed forms & consular fees.

-2. Collect documents (passport, photos, means, accommodation, criminal record, medical; family docs if applicable).
+2. Collect documents (passport, photos, means, accommodation, criminal record, medical, family docs if applicable).

 4. Submit & pay fees at the Angolan embassy/consulate in your country of residence.

-After You Arrive in Angola
+After you arrive in Angola

 • Keep copies of your registration and any receipts with your passport.

-Renewals, Timelines & Upgrades
+Renewals, timelines & upgrades

-• Temporary residence is commonly issued for 1 year and can be renewed if conditions remain valid.
+• Temporary residence is commonly issued for about 1 year and can be renewed if conditions remain valid.

 • Apply for renewal well before expiry to avoid gaps in status.

-Rights & Limitations (General)
+Rights & limitations (general)

 • Notify authorities of changes (address, marital status, sponsor employment) as required.